top of page

 Dyskeratosis Congenita (DC)

-Etiology: 14 different genes (DKC1 gene mutations on X chromosome)
+Etiology: 14 different genes (DKC1 gene mutations on X chromosome); causing telomere shortening = premature aging

 Appearance: lacy reticular hyperpigmentation